 Our sales efforts involve educating channel partners and network operators about the technical capabilities, applications and benefits of our products.
 Network operators typically require long sales cycles to select a product supplier and place sales orders.
 The sale process usually begins with an evaluation, followed by one or more network trials, followed by vendor selection and finally installation, testing and deployment.
 Network operator purchasing activity depends upon the stage of completion of expanding network infrastructures and the availability of funding, among other factors.
 We spend substantial time and resources on our sales efforts without any assurance that our efforts will produce any sales.
 In addition, purchases of our products are frequently subject to budget constraints, multiple approvals, and unplanned administrative, processing and other delays.
-Moreover, the evolving nature of the market may lead prospective network operators to postpone their purchasing decisions pending resolution of network standards or adoption of technology by others.
-Network operators may also postpone a purchase decision pending the release of new or enhanced products by us or others.
+Moreover, the evolving nature of the market may lead prospective network operators to postpone their purchasing decisions pending the release of new or enhanced products by us or others.
 As a result, it is difficult to predict whether a sale will be completed, the particular period in which a sale will be completed or the period in which revenues from a sale will be recognized.
 Our operating results may therefore vary significantly from quarter to quarter.